-Lecture videos include embedded knowledge checks worth 1 point each for a total of 60 out of 70 points possible (10 potential bonus points).
-These are due by 11:59 pm U.S. Eastern time on Sunday of each Module (see Canvas for dates).
+Lecture videos include embedded knowledge checks worth 1 point each for a total of 60 out of 70 points possible.
+These are due by 10:00 am U.S. Eastern time on Saturday of each Module unless otherwise noted (see Canvas for dates).